sanghanan/notes/README.md

-Things I want to remember.
+# Notes

+Just a collection of things I find neat and notes for future reference.

 This is not going to be useful for anyone else.
-I'm only making it public so I can access github pages :(
+I'm only making it public so I can access github pages.

-Thanks